Feyerabend/vm/enkel0/VM.md

 	break;
 ```

-This operator pushes a value directly after the operation,
+This operator "SET" pushes a value directly after the operation,
 to the stack.
 Quite essential in out vm as it is stack based.